canmom/canmom.github.io/_posts/nier/2021-07-19-automata-part-1.md

 In 2003, an unexpected incursion of magical creatures from another timeline creates a plague that threatens to wipe out humanity, in the form of the <dfn>maso</dfn>, the demonic element.
 The powers that be---acting through the 'Hamelin Organisation'---resort to a desperate plan to preserve some small portion of humans: separating their souls, or 'gestalts', from their bodies, and then creating 'replicant' bodies from these gestalts, who are immune to the corrupting power of maso.
 In this form, the humans can wait out the apocalypse, while androids and replicants purge the world of maso.
 So far so... straightforward?
 Hmm, I may have lost calibration there.

+{% include figure.html src='embed/nier/BrotherNierRemakeOld.webp' alt='The older version of Brother Nier, as illustrated in the remake of Replicant.
+He now has long arm-guards, a fur lining around his neck, and bunch longer boots also lined with fur, and holds a very long sword.' class='float left' wraptight=true %}

 Their plan almost fails, because the gestalts prove to be terribly unstable, prone to 'relapse' that causes them to decay to a berserk, mindless state and infects their corresponding replicant with a disease dubbed the 'Black Scrawl'.
 The only way they can be preserved is the special 'stable' maso produced by a boy or man (depending on edition) named Nier, who is discovered by a disingenuous scheme to hand out copies of a magic book to war refugees that will forcibly gestaltise its holder.

 Unfortunately, Nier's sister/daughter Yonah is not nearly so lucky as him; when she touches her copy of the book, her gestalt almost immediately relapses.
 The Hamelin Organisation, desperate to control the one person who can hold up their survival plan, promise they will save Yonah if Nier provides stable maso for a thousand years.
 Of course, they are lying, and have no way to save her.